Taupō District airfields and no-fly zones

-Drone operators need to be aware there is a no-fly zone over a large part of the Taupo District - including all of Lake Taupo - as there are several aerodromes in the area.
+Anyone wanting to operate a remotely piloted aircraft system (RPAS) commonly known as a drone, needs to be aware there is a no-fly zone over a large part of the Taupō District - including all of Lake Taupō - as there are several aerodromes in the area.

 - Heli Adventure Helipad

 Anyone wanting to operate a drone in the Taupō area must request approval from the relevant aerodrome operator(s).
 All requests for approval are made through Taupō Airport.